kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 - `--workers`: Spawn the specified number of `uvicorn` workers(multi-processing) of the model server, the default value is 1, this option is often used to help increase the resource utilization of the container.
 - `--http_port`: the http port model server is listening on, the default REST port is 8080.
+- `--model_name`: the model name deployed in the model server, the default name the same as the service name.
 - `--max_asyncio_workers`: Max number of workers to spawn for python async io loop, by default it is `min(32,cpu.limit + 4)`.
 - `enable_latency_logging`: whether to log latency metrics per request, the default is True.